royweiss1/GPT_Keylogger/README.md

 <a name="readme-top"></a>

 # GPT Keylogger
-In this repository you will find a python implementation of GPT Keylogger, a tool used for decyphering encrypted LLM's responses over the web.
+In this repository you will find a python implementation of a tool for deciphering encypeted responses sent from AI assistants (such as ChatGPT, Copilot, ...).

 This is the official repository for the code used in the paper:
 ["What Was Your Prompt?
 A Remote Keylogging Attack on AI Assistants"](https://arxiv.org/abs/2403.09751), USENIX Security 24'